-Olympian Kerri Walsh Jennings says she didn't wear mask to store in 'exercise of being brave'
+Olympian Kerri Walsh Jennings apologizes for Instagram post saying she bravely went shopping with no mask

-(CNN)Three-time Olympic volleyball gold medalist Kerri Walsh Jennings took to social media to take a stand against wearing masks.
+(CNN)Three-time Olympic volleyball gold medalist Kerri Walsh Jennings is facing a wave of criticism after she said she went to the grocery store without a mask.

-Jennings, who is one of the most dominant volleyball players to ever compete, posted on Instagram that she went grocery shopping without a mask and called it "a little exercise in being brave."
+Jennings, who is one of the most dominant volleyball players to ever compete, posted on Instagram that she went shopping without a face covering and called it "a little exercise in being brave."

 "I went shopping without a mask on & this is why," Jennings wrote on Instagram.
 "I read a quote the other day that shook me - - THIS HAS NOT BEEN ENFORCED, IT'S BEEN CONSENTED TO."